ECE444-2020Fall/project1-plateup-group5-pyromaniacs/README.md

 Client Application - written in React Native using Argon React Native Template, source code in `PlateUp-reactnative`. <br><br>
 Server Application - written in Python using Flask, source code in `PlateUp-flask` submodule.

+### Linting and Testing

+The client application is linted using ESLint.
+There are no current linting issues.
+For any contributions to this repo, ensure there are no new linting issues.
+The client application is tested using Jest.
+At this moment, we have test coverage for complex reducer logic and certain functions.
+Components are not currently being tested, this is an area of improvement in the future.
+The end goal is also to add end to end device integration tests.
+This was not possible due to time constraints.

 ### Local Development